Knife crime and gun crime

-- The Metropolitan Police Service has set up a dedicated taskforce to combat knife crime under Operation Blunt 2.
+- The Metropolitan Police Service has set up a dedicated taskforce to combat knife crime under Operation Blunt.
 Since its creation in July 2008, 4,509 people have been arrested, and 963 weapons have been removed from London's streets including 47 guns*.
-The large majority of these weapons were recovered through stop and search. *figs shown correct as of 06.07.2010
+The large majority of these weapons were recovered through focused policing operations as well as stop and search. *figs shown correct as of 06.07.2010

-- In 2009, a total of 438 firearms capable of lethal discharge came into the hands of the Metropolitan Police Service from the streets of London.
+- In 2009, a total of 438 illegal firearms came into the hands of the Metropolitan Police Service from the streets of London.
 These were found by members of the public, surrendered at police stations or recovered by police operations.

 While there is no excuse to carry a weapon, people say they carry a knife or gun for different reasons: